Girchi/girchi-com-notifications-server/README.md

 ```

 #### /notifications/:id/read
-Accepts POST request expecting jwt token and sets given notification to be read
+Accepts POST request expecting jwt token in cookies and sets given notification to be read

 #### /notifications/user/unread
-Accepts GET request, returns all unread notifications by user
+Accepts GET request excepting jwt token in cookies, returns all unread notifications by user